-Hardship postings: what you should know
+Hardship postings in the Foreign Service: what you should know

 It’s funny to me that many people imagine diplomats as Ivy League educated cocktail-circuit regulars who only hang out with high society.
 Because the majority of diplomatic jobs overseas are hardship postings, which means that living conditions are relatively difficult.
-Many diplomats I know have seen it all when it comes to things like harassment, scary diseases, abject poverty, violent crime, and environmental pollution.
+Many diplomats I know have seen it all when it comes to things like scary diseases, abject poverty, violent crime, and pollution.

 Of course, one person’s hardship is another person’s adventure.
 While some diplomats complain about the factors responsible for downgrading their lifestyles, such as bad roads or limited access to western products and Wifi, others take such challenges in their stride and manage to enjoy the benefits of the job—travel, interesting work—to the fullest.
 Everyone’s different.